MCP-Mirror/geelen_workers-mcp-server/README.md

 ## How it works

-There are three pieces to this puzzle.
+Separately to your MCP code inside `src/index.ts`, there are three pieces required to make this work:

 ### 1. Docs generation: `scripts/generate-docs.ts`

-The [MCP Specification](https://spec.modelcontextprotocol.io/specification/server/tools/#listing-tools) separates the `tools/list` and `tools/call` operations into separate steps.
-Most MCP servers have naturally followed suit and separated their schema definition from the implementation, but combining them provides a much better DX for the author.
+The [MCP Specification](https://spec.modelcontextprotocol.io/specification/server/tools/#listing-tools) separates the `tools/list` and `tools/call` operations into separate steps, and most MCP servers have naturally followed suit and separated their schema definition from the implementation.
+However, combining them provides a much better DX for the author.

 I'm using [ts-blank-space](https://github.com/bloomberg/ts-blank-space) and [jsdoc-api](https://www.npmjs.com/package/jsdoc-api) to parse the TS and emit the schema, slightly tweaked.
 This gives you LLM-friendly documentation at build time: